latest news ...

 Now I don't know about you, but my opinion of American administration, not very high to start with, is going down and down.
 We already have water wars going on in the Golan, not to mention the Turks Syrians and Iraqis at each others' throats over the Birecic and Ataturk Dams on the Euphrates River.
 Once the Oil Wars are over, we'll all be having water wars.

 I explained to him about the Channel Tunnel and the fact that there's a water pipeline that runs through it.
-There's a French company at one end of the pipeline, and at the other (British) end the public utility has just been sold - to a French company.
+There's a French company at the French end of the pipeline, and at the British end the public utility has just been sold - to a French company.
 In a case of water shortage or drought in Western Europe, no prizes for guessing which way the water will be flowing.
-In fact, in the dry summer of 2006, there was a hosepipe ban and drought order in South-East England while North-East France was untouched by any restrictions at all.
+In fact, in the dry summer of 2006, there was a hosepipe ban and drought order in South-East England according to my friend sue, while in North-East France where the meteorological and geological conditions are to all intents and purposes identical, my friend Ricky told me that there were no restrictions at all.
 Purely a coincidence, of course.

 And not just novel irrigation projects too.
 Another thing was a petrol station where the office and shop had been carved out of the inside of a huge rock.
 I don't know why I didn't take a photograph of that.